 Imagine this.
 The most epic El Nido adventures abound at this prominent island-hopping proximity-friendly destination, providing vacationers access (a launch point) to the famed Bacuit Archipelago of Palawan in the Philippines that shares its 45 incredible islands to explore, discover and tame that wanderlust!

 You do not need to be a thalassophile to enjoy the variety of tourism activities you will find at the northernmost tip of Palawan Island in El Nido.
-Consider an El Nido Palawan tour package (or 2 or 3) in order to maximize your discoveries in many El Nido destinations throughout the endless option of adventures within the Bacuit archipelago with fabulous island hopping.
+Consider an El Nido Palawan tour package (or 2 or 3) to maximize your discoveries in many El Nido destinations throughout the endless option of adventures within the Bacuit archipelago with fabulous island hopping.

-So stick with me here, as I will provide our bucket list menu of outdoor activities in El Nido for your consideration.
+So please stick with me here, as I will provide our bucket list menu of outdoor activities in El Nido for your consideration.

 Some El Nido day trips are in El Nido proper, while others are throughout the bay.
 Get ready for adventure in El Nido by 🚤 speed boat, Bangka, tricycle, 🏍 motorbikes, or 🛶 kayak rentals.